Ancient Egyptian Icons

 The Was-Scepter

-The Was Scepter represented a ceremonial staff with a forked end and a curved animal-like head.
+The Was Scepter represented a ceremonial staff with a forked end and a curved animal- like head.
 In paintings, this symbol was always found in the hands of pharaohs, priests, and gods.
 It represented their dominance and power.
-The scepter was also tomb equipment used in taking care of the deceased.
+The scepter was also a tomb equipment used in taking care of the deceased.
 In later use, the symbol was engraved in protective armlets to serve as a sort of control over the power of chaos Set wielded.

 The Scarab

 The Scarab symbol origin is from the Egyptian Scarab beetle, which usually lays its eggs into little dung balls that it pushes around.
-Just like the beetle eggs, the symbol came to represent the reborn after death.
+Just like the beetle& eggs, the symbol came to represent the reborn after death.
 It also represented immortality, transformation, and protection.
 The scarab also symbolizes the activity of the god Khepri who, just like the scarab beetle, was believed to roll the sun across the sky during the day and protect it in the underworld during the night.
 It was extensively used in ancient Egyptian Jewelry.

 The Tyet

 The Tyet, which was sometimes referred to as the knot of Isis, is an Egyptian symbol similar to the Ankh only that it has its hand bend downward.
 The Tyet represents the welfare, protection, and healing, which are attributes of the goddess Isis.
-It was usually placed alongside mummies as Ancient Egyptians believed that Isis, which the Tyet represented, would protect the mummy body from whoever would try to commit evil against it.
+It was usually placed alongside mummies as Ancient Egyptians believed that Isis, which the Tyet represented, would protect the mummy&body from whoever would try to commit evil against it.
 The Tyet was usually made from usually red jasper and other colorful materials such as carnelian or red glass.

 The Lotus Symbol

-The lotus symbol in ancient Egyptian society signifies rebirth, purity, and cleanliness.
-The use of the lotus by Ancient Egyptians to symbolize rebirth is inspired by the aquatic plant & habit to spread on the water& surface when it senses the sunlight and returns below the water when the sun goes down.
+The use of the lotus by Ancient Egyptians to symbolize rebirth is inspired by the aquatic plant& habit to spread on the water& surface when it senses the sunlight and returns below the water when the sun goes down.
 Both the white and the blue lotus were used in ancient Egyptian art and writings though since the blue lotus was more prevalent in Egypt, it was more commonly used.

 The Shen

 The Shen was one of the most famous symbols in ancient Egypt.
 The symbol was a knotted rope that represented infinity completeness and eternal protection.
 The Shen was also commonly made into a ring known as the Shen Ring.
-This ring was often found in images of the falcon god Horus and the vulture goddess Nekhbet.
+This ring was often found on images of the falcon god Horus and the vulture goddess Nekhbet.
 The Shen ring could also be placed around some significant materials and symbols to provide eternal protection for them.
 The elongated form of the Shen Ring is the Cartouche.

-Wedjet (Eye of Horus)
+Wedjet (Eye of Horus):

 Hekha and Nekhakha